 Mone Zaidi, Icahn School of Medicine at Mount Sinai, New York, New York 10029-5674, USA

-The scope of Brain Medicine, which stands as our hallmark, covers foundational neuroscience, reaches into translational efforts, and encompasses all conditions influenced by the brain.
-This includes neurological and psychiatric disorders, behavioral alterations as well as other aspects of health and illness that are controlled by the brain, such as obesity and body weight regulation, highlighting the brain’s central role in these areas.
-Our engagement is deep, spanning from individual disorders to the multifaceted intersections across disciplines, underlining our commitment to understanding and addressing the complex interplay between brain function and health outcomes.
+Our scope, which stands as our hallmark, covers foundational neuroscience, reaches into translational efforts, and encompasses all conditions influenced by the brain.
+This includes neurological and psychiatric disorders, behavioral alterations as well as other aspects of health and illness that are controlled by the brain, such as obesity and body weight regulation, highlighting the brain's central role in these areas.

-As two examples, we are equally interested in psychosis and AD or depression and Parkinson’s disease (PD), and we are also interested in their interface: psychosis occurring in AD or depression in the context of PD.
-In this spirit, we are particularly interested in having within our scope areas that are focused on interfaces, such as neuropsychiatry and neuropsychology.
-We publish work that utilizes a range of approaches, including genetics, cellular and molecular neuroscience, the “-omics,” neuroimaging, neuropsychopharmacology, functional neurosurgery, brain stimulation, microbiology including the microbiome, psychoneuroimmunology, psychoneuroendocrinology, analyses of “big data,” computational approaches including artificial intelligence (AI), environmental contributions, digital health, e-health, all the way to the societal impact of brain disorders, including epidemiology and public health.
+We publish work that utilizes various approaches, including genetics, cellular and molecular neuroscience, the "-omics," neuroimaging, neuropsychopharmacology, functional neurosurgery, brain stimulation, microbiology including the microbiome, psychoneuroimmunology, psychoneuroendocrinology, analyses of "big data," computational approaches including artificial intelligence (AI), environmental contributions, digital health, e-health, all the way to the societal impact of brain disorders, including epidemiology and public health.

 The core values of Brain Medicine include